-The post holder will be expected to work closely in the team with the existing radiologists to support the continuing development of imaging within UHL as a whole.
-The post holder will join the existing on call rotas and will provide interventional radiology services to UHL.
-It is expected that the post holder will also provide some general intervention and imaging.
+The post holder will join a team of 12 neuro- and head and neck radiologists to support the continuing development of imaging within UHL as a whole.
+The post holder will join the existing on call rota (currently 1 in 9) delivering acute neuro imaging to UHL.